Virginia Cavaliers vs. North Carolina Tar Heels

-Kickoff is at 12:30 — leave your thoughts here and be sure to check back in for plenty of post game content later today, tomorrow, and next week!
+Kickoff is at 6:30 — leave your pre, in, and post-game thoughts here and be sure to check back in for plenty of mid and post game content later today, tomorrow, and next week!

-We’ll also be active on Twitter throughout the game and all season long so follow along on there for our staff’s live reactions.
+We’ll also be active on Twitter throughout the game and all season long so follow along on their for our staff’s live reactions.

 Streaking the Lawn — @STL_UVA

 Dan Siegel — @DanSiegel_

 Here are a few game notes from UVA: